 The realities of today’s labor environment underscore the importance of offering attractive employee incentives to facilitate the return to the office.
 In this article, we shared a handful of our favorite incentives to help bring your top talent back to an in-person work setting.

-However, our favorite employee incentive is made possible thanks to Ritual for Teams.
+However, our favorite employee incentive is made possible thanks to Ritual for Companies.

 To find out how you can bring your team together with delicious, local food